January 26, 2026

 Cole Creek was rerouted and channelized in the late 1950s.
 Since then, Lake County has performed almost no maintenance, allowing sediment and debris to accumulate.
 This negligence has turned Cole Creek into a flooded disaster, trapping residents and wildlife alike.

 Cole Creek is vital for the survival of the endangered Clear Lake Hitch, yet thousands of fish still die every spring in stagnant floodwaters.
 Despite recognizing this crisis for years, Lake County authorities delayed crucial action.
-Through ongoing community collaboration (monthly meetings, detailed documentation, and consistent communication about the issues), the county published a comprehensive planning RFP in September 2025 and is now reviewing contractor proposals, marking the first concrete step toward long-term restoration.
+Through ongoing community collaboration (monthly meetings, detailed documentation, and consistent communication about the issues), the county published a comprehensive planning RFP in September 2025 and is now working to finalize a contract, marking the first concrete step toward long-term restoration.

 California Conservation Corps (CCC) crews have been active across Lake County in recent weeks, and between December 9 and December 16 they spent three days on Cole Creek cutting back vegetation that had been choking the channel.
 Working with 15-25 people each day, they loaded and hauled away a total of 30 dump-trailer loads of cut material so it would not wash downstream and clog the creek again.